 So, how do you achieve high performance global service centers instead of suboptimal offshore service providers?
 As discussed previously, you must establish the right ‘global footprint’ for your organization.
 Here we will cover the second half of getting to global service centers: implementing a ‘global team’ model.
 Combined with the right footprint, you will be able to achieve global service centers and enable competitive advantage.

 - consistent global goals and vision across global sites with commensurate rewards and recognition by site

-- a team structure that enables both integrated processes and local and global controls
+- a matrix team structure that enables both integrated processes and local and global leadership and controls

 - the opportunity for growth globally from a junior position to a senior leader

 - close partnership with local universities and key suppliers at each strategic location

 To understand the variation in performance for the different structures, first consider the effectiveness of your entire team – across the globe – on several dimensions: